Tribes in Kabylie?

-The At Zemmenzer, from pre-colonial tribe to the reconstruction of Berber identity
+The Ath Zmenzer, from Pre-Colonial Tribe to the Reconstruction of Berber Identity

 Author

-Malika Assam is a lecturer in Berber language(s) and culture(s) (Aix-Marseille University / Institut de Recherches et d'Études sur les Mondes Arabes et Musulmans).
-His research focuses on the social organizations of Berber-speaking societies and their historical mutations within the framework of states and social movements, on constructions of Amazighity and on the development of Berber/Amazigh studies today.
+Malika Assam is a lecturer in Berber Language(s) and Culture(s) at the Institute of Research and Study on the Arab and Islamic Worlds (IREMAM) at Aix-Marseille University.
+Her research focuses on the social structures of Berber-speaking societies and their historic changes in response to States and social movements, on the construction of Amazigh identity, and on the development of Berber/Amazigh studies today.

 456 pages